words of wonder

 Cosmetic/Implant $1,000+ $10K–$25K (e.g. implants) $18,000–$33,000

-• A happy patient refers 1–2 people on average
+• On average, a happy patient refers 1–2 people

-• Many referrals are family-based, not just individuals
+• Many referrals are family members, not just individuals

 Patient Type Direct LTV Referral Value